 “The most stimulating of the many websites I used when writing my book about the Napoleonic Wars was definitely The Napoleon Series,” explains historian Carole Divall, author of Napoleonic Lives.
 “The homepage conveys the range of Napoleonic Wars material on this site, some definitely for the expert, but much is designed for a more general interest.
 The list of ‘Frequently Asked Questions’ demonstrates this range, and I would particularly advocate ‘Recommended Sources’ as a good starting point.”

-The site also contains the Peninsular Roll Call – an index of officers who served with Wellington’s army in the Napoleonic Wars, originally compiled by Captain Lionel Challis, who began working on the project soon after the First World War.
+The site also contains the Peninsular Roll Call – an index of officers who served in the 1808-14 Peninsular Wars, originally compiled by Captain Lionel Challis, who began working on the project soon after the First World War.
 The Napoleon Series is so vast that this is just the kind of page that you could easily miss while trawling through the site.